Abigail Seldin

 Abigail Pamela Seldin (born January 1988) is an American philanthropist, higher education expert, and edtech entrepreneur.
-She is Chief Growth Officer at Scholarship America and co-founder of the Seldin/Haring-Smith Foundation, having previously served as its CEO.
-She is known for founding College Abacus, a net price calculator aggregator company, which she sold to Educational Credit Management Corporation (ECMC Group).
+She is Chief Growth Officer at Scholarship America and co-founder of the Seldin/Haring-Smith Foundation, having previously been its CEO.
+She founded College Abacus, a net price calculator aggregator company, which she sold to Educational Credit Management Corporation (ECMC Group).
 In 2020, she founded SwiftStudent, a free financial aid tool for students.

 Early life and education

 Seldin was born in January 1988 to Judith Seldin-Cohen and David Seldin.
 She attended Phillips Academy, followed by the University of Pennsylvania and graduated in 2009 with a BA and MS degree in anthropology.
 While in college, Seldin curated a gallery exhibition, Fulfilling a Prophecy: The Past and Present of the Lenape in Pennsylvania, at the Penn Museum.
 The exhibit highlighted how the cultural heritage of the Lenape people survived their displacement after contact with European settlers in the 17th century.

 In 2008, Seldin was awarded a Rhodes Scholarship to attend Oxford University, where she pursued a DPhil in social anthropology.
 However, she did not complete this degree.
 She completed a fellowship in cultural heritage tourism at Hong Kong Tourism Board as a Henry Luce Scholar.
 In 2015, she was named to the Forbes 30 Under 30 list in the Education category.